Joint modeling of wind speed and wind direction through a conditional approach: Simulation Study

-For the BWHR method we choose the number of bins to be $N = 36$, so that there are, on average, about 200 data points across these bins, and we set $K_\alpha = K_\beta = 8$.
-These choices were made following the suggestions from Sec.~\ref{sec:BWHR}.
-A sensitivity analysis is included in the supplementary materials.
+For the \texttt{BWHR} method we choose the number of bins to be $N = 36$, so that there are, on average, about 200 data points across these bins, and we set $K_\alpha = K_\beta = 8$.
+These choices were made following the suggestions from Section~\ref{sec:BWHR}.
+A sensitivity analysis is included in the supplementary materials (Sec.~SM~2 and SM~3).
 After determining $N$, $K_{\alpha}$, and $K_{\beta}$, \textbf{Algorithm}~\ref{algorithm1} can be applied to estimate $\alpha(\phi)$ and $\beta(\phi)$.
 The estimation performance of $[R|\Phi=\phi]$ is evaluated by examining a few selected quantile curves ($.5, .75$ and $.95$, see Fig. ~\ref{methodillus} for an example).

 In implementing the \texttt{BPQR} method, we model each selected quantile of the directional wind speed distribution separately where a periodic B-spline is used to represent the directional quantile curve.
 We use the \texttt{quantreg} \citep{quantregR} and \texttt{pbs} \citep{pbsR} packages in \texttt{R} \citep{R} to carry out the estimation.
 In generating the periodic B-spline we need to determine the degrees of freedom ($df$).
 Based on a sensitivity analysis we choose $df = 18$ to balance bias and variance.